rbitr/llm.f90/README.md

+# llm.f90

-# llm.f90 (formerly llama2.f90)
+(formerly llama2.f90)

-Hackable largre language model inference in pure Fortran
+Hackable large language model inference in pure Fortran.
+Builds to a ~100k executable that can be run efficiently on a CPU and has zero external dependencies.
+Between this and sibling project https://github.com/rbitr/ferrite you can create and customize a retrieval augmented (RAG) or other complete language model system.

 ## Getting started

+The base implementation in the `master` branch runs on a single core only.
+See the roadmap below for more info on what has been done and what is planned.

 ### Clone the repo and build